 - 1 teaspoon pure vanilla extract

-- Prepare the peaches and layer them on the bottom of the baking dish.
-Set aside.
+- Arrange the peach slices on the bottom of the baking dish.
+Sprinkle with 2 tablespoons sugar and set aside.

-- In a mixing bowl whisk together the flour, sugar, baking powder, cinnamon, nutmeg and salt.
+- In a mixing bowl, whisk together the flour, 3/4 cup sugar, baking powder, cinnamon, nutmeg, and salt.

-- Using your hands, layer the batter on top of the peaches.
+- Using your hands, sprinkle the batter over the peaches.

 - Bake for 25 to 30 minutes, or until browned on top and bubbly.